Consumer Bankruptcy Project

 Welcome to the Consumer Bankruptcy Project

 The Consumer Bankruptcy Project (CBP) is an on-going, long-term research project studying persons who file bankruptcy.
-The CBP is lead by an interdisciplinary team of professors who serve as co-investigators.
+The CBP is led by an interdisciplinary team of professors who serve as co-investigators.
 We regularly collect demographic and other information about bankruptcy filers using a nationally random sample.

 If you received a survey from the CBP, that means that your name was randomly drawn from the thousands of Americans who filed bankruptcy in the past three months.
 Over the past decade, thousands of households have participated in our research.
 Your responses are confidential.
 We appreciate your participation.
 Please follow the instructions in the materials you received.
+If you are considering filing bankruptcy and are searching for more information about filing, you can find a list of helpful websites at the bottom of this page.

 The current co-investigators on the CBP are Professors Pamela Foohey, Robert M. Lawless, and Deborah Thorne.
+For more details about the co-investigators, the students serving as CBP Fellows, and the project's history, visit our CBP People page.

 Recent CBP Publications and News